South Korea: CIO transfers investigation of Yoon's martial law bid to prosecution for indictment - www.lokmattimes.com

 South Korea: CIO transfers investigation of Yoon's martial law bid to prosecution for indictment

-Seoul, Jan 23 South Korean state anti-corruption agency transferred its investigation of President Yoon Suk Yeol's failed martial ...
+Seoul, Jan 23 South Korean anti-corruption agency transferred its investigation of President Yoon Suk Yeol's failed martial law ...

 "The suspect continues to be uncooperative and defy the procedures under the criminal justice system despite facing nationally serious charges of being a leader of an insurrection," Lee Jae-seung, the CIO deputy chief, said during a press briefing.